Effects of surface tension and elasticity on critical points of the Kirchhoff-Plateau problem: Plane midline energy functionals

 In the following, we make a necessary assumption to characterize solutions of \eqref{eq:prima_EL} - \eqref{eq:quarta_EL}.
-For the general energy functional we are able, using the abstract setting of the Calculus of Variations, see Section \ref{sec:generale}, to prove the existence of at least a minimizer.
-Now, we aim to visualize it and to analyze quantitatively the interplay between elasticity and surface tension.
+Indeed, we aim to visualize at least a minimizer and to analyze quantitatively the interplay between elasticity and surface tension.
 Hence, since the system is quite complicated and there are many independent variables, it can be just faced using software for symbolic calculus, like Mathematica (Wolfram Inc., version 13).
 Moreover, to effectively solve \eqref{eq:prima_EL} - \eqref{eq:quarta_EL}, we choose an explicit form of the midline, substituting, once we have computed the derivatives,

-Such a choice implies that we are always considering a circumference of radius $R$ which has fixed length equal to $L = 2 \pi R$.
+Such a choice implies that we are always considering as midline a circumference of radius $R$ which has fixed length equal to $L = 2 \pi R$.
 This is an admissible solution among the critical ones for the Euler elastica in the plane \cite{langer1985curve}.
+Assuming a constant surface tension, its action is homogeneous in every point of the surface and every direction, so the selection of a circular midline seems to be a reasonable choice in this simple isotropic context.